JamesZBL/jencrypt/README.md

 # jencrypt

-File and directory encryption application with auto-mount volume.
+File and directory encryption application with auto-mount volume for macOS.

 ## Installation